Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on event generators

 \sibyll{}\footnote{Available in Chromo~\cite{Dembinski:2023esa} and CRMC~\cite{2021zndo...5270381U}, \corsika{} \cite{Heck:1998vt,Engel:2018akg,CORSIKA:2023jyz}, and all air shower codes.
 Code and source documentation are available upon request.}\cite{Ahn:2009wx,Riehn:2019jet,Fedynitch:2018cbl} is designed to describe the general features of hadronic multi-particle production, like the leading-particle effect, the formation of high-$\pT$ jets predicted in QCD, the production of diffractively excited states of the projectile and target, and approximate scaling of leading-particle distributions with interaction energy.
-The focus is on the most relevant physics aspects for the development of extensive air showers, such as energy flow and particle production in the forward phase space region.
-The model is kept as simple as possible, while implementing important microscopic physics concepts and the general principles of scattering theory and unitarity to allow for extrapolation to energies and phase space regions beyond the reach of colliders.
+Focus is put on those physics aspects that are most relevant for the development of extensive air showers, like energy flow and particle production in the forward phase space region.
+While the model is kept as simple as possible, the important microscopic physics concepts and the general principles of scattering theory and unitarity are implemented to allow for extrapolation to energies and phase space regions beyond the reach of colliders.

 The interaction model in \sibyll{} is based on the two-component dual parton model with soft and hard minijets~\cite{Capella:1992yb}.
 Nuclear collisions are treated with an extended superposition model~\cite{Engel:1992vf}.
-The model also includes low- and high-mass diffraction, as well as a model for the excitation of beam remnants~\cite{Drescher:2007hc}.
-Hard scattering is distinguished from soft scattering by an energy-dependent cut-off, $\pTo$, in transverse momentum.
-The cross section for hard scattering is calculated to leading order (LO) in QCD at the scale $\pTo$.
-For soft scattering, a parameterization based on the Regge field theory~\cite{Donnachie:1992ny} is used.
-The energy evolution of parton densities and saturation is effectively included by increasing the value of $\pTo$ with energy.
-The QCD cross section includes contributions from quarks of all flavors and gluons.
-In the subsequent fragmentation, based on the Lund model~\cite{Bengtsson:1987kr,Sjostrand:1987xj}, only hadrons containing $(u,d,s)$ and $c$ quarks are produced.
+It also includes low- and high-mass diffraction and a model for the excitation of beam remnants~\cite{Drescher:2007hc}.
+Hard scattering is distinguished from soft scattering by an energy-dependent cut-off $\pTo$ in transverse momentum.
+The cross section for hard scattering is calculated to leading order (LO) in QCD at the scale $\pTo$, for soft scattering a parameterisation based on the Regge field theory~\cite{Donnachie:1992ny} is used.
+The energy evolution of parton densities and saturation is effectively included by the increase of $\pTo$ with energy.
+Contributions from quarks of all flavours and gluons are included in the QCD cross section, in the subsequent fragmentation (based on the Lund model) only hadrons containing $(u,d,s)$ and $c$ quarks are produced.

-The above description applies to all versions 2.Xy of the \sibyll{} model.
-Differences between the sub-versions are listed in the appendix of Ref.~\cite{Riehn:2019jet}. \sibyll{} is written in Fortran. \sibyll{}~2.3d supports HepMC output and can be analyzed with \rivet via the CRMC interface.
-Updates to tuning parameters in \sibyll{}~2.3d also require rebuilding the model before running simulations.